 The Best of Both WorldsHere’s another example of an image survivable feature, but with a twist — It’s also playing the other side of the field, as a barrier to physical duplication!

 In many countries, checks are printed with a second layer of special ink that’s only visible under ultraviolet (UV) light.
-This type of protection gives the anti-fraud crowd the best of both worlds: It’s easily readable by both humans and machines — but if you don’t have the right equipment, you won’t even be able to make an accurate copy of it at all.
+This type of protection gives the anti-fraud crowd the best of both worlds: It’s easily readable by both humans and machines — but if you don’t have the right equipment, you won’t even be able to make an accurate copy (or forgery) of it at all.

 There are several kinds of widely used UV features, ranging from simple yes/no tests — e.g., whether there is UV printing present on the document at all — all the way up to hidden numerical sequences or the same types of 2D barcodes used in visible ink in the previous example.
 (If you are interested in learning more about the various kinds of UV security practices, our white paper on the subject is available for free download here.
 It’s from 2013, but most of the same techniques still apply!)